 Emergency Medical Services, Advanced Emergency Medical Technician, CSC

 Students learn to examine, assess, and care for medical patients, and practice personal and professional safety.
 Students will gain field experience through an internship.
-This program is offered at the Chester Campus.
+As students complete their first semester courses, they also become eligible for testing at the EMT level.
+EMT Certification is required in order to begin Advanced Life Support (ALS) courses.

 Degree Planner (printable PDF)